wustlcse237sp20/project-tetrominiods/README.txt

 		Maybe add music?

 Is there anything that you implemented but doesn't currently work?
 	There's currently an issue where sometimes if a line is cleared it throws an error.
 We're not exactly sure what the problem is but we hope to have that fixed during Iteration 3.
+There's also an issue with the queue where the next piece doesn't properly iterate through the nextPieces, to prevent it disrupting the UI it now remains static throughout the game.
+This will also be fixed in iteration 3.

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
 	Unfortunately, as of writing this, we could not get it to compile through command line, but works perfectly fine if imported through IntelliJ or Eclipse.